La5te2/ChessAI/Eleginus.md

 The embedded evaluator uses the scalar equations in Section 3.5 and has no LibTorch runtime dependency.
 Its native payload requires a little-endian target with IEEE 754 binary32 floats.
 The embedding operation writes through a temporary file and requires distinct template and output paths.

-## 8. UCI Interface

-The embedded Universal Chess Interface (UCI) executable identifies the engine as `Eleginus` and the author as `Gadidae`, then loads its Value parameters from its own file.
-It exposes one engine option, `BFMExpansions`, with default value 32 and advertised range 1 through 1,000,000.
-Each `go` command performs one synchronous search with the current expansion budget and the fixed depth and priority coefficients from Section 6.5.
-The expansion budget is determined by `BFMExpansions`; UCI time, depth and node fields do not change it.

-For a completed search with root value $\overline v(x)$, the value written to the UCI centipawn field is

-$$
-\mathrm{cp}(x)=
-\mathrm{round}\left(2000\left(\overline v(x)-\frac12\right)\right).
-$$

-This score uses the root side-to-move perspective.
-The `depth` field reports the number of expanded parents, the `nodes` field reports the number of generated and evaluated children and the one-move principal variation contains the selected root move.
-The subsequent `bestmove` field reports the same move.

-## 9. Verification

-The Eleginus test executable checks action-codec round trips for ordinary moves, castling and promotions.
-It also compares full and incremental accumulators, compares LibTorch and scalar CPU Value outputs, verifies checkpoint and embedded-runtime round trips, checks HDF5 perspective order and validates the expansion budget and terminal score used by search.
-These checks run through CTest as `eleginustests` when the training-side Eleginus targets are enabled.